Teacher knifed to death in France after showing class cartoons of Prophet Mohammad

 CIVICS LESSON

-According to French media reports, the teacher who was killed had earlier this month shown pupils cartoons of the Prophet Mohammad as part of a civics lesson dealing with freedom of expression.
+According to French media reports, the teacher who was killed had earlier this month shown pupils the cartoons as part of a civics lesson.

 A Twitter thread posted on Oct.
 9 contained a video of a man who said his daughter, a Muslim, was one of the pupils in the class, and that she was shocked and upset by the teacher’s actions.